Lord-Tiger/CYBR8420_Fall24/Project_Proposal.md

 ------------------------------
 **Perceived Security Threats**
 ------------------------------
-Users of OpenEMR, an open-source electronic medical records (EMR) and practice management system, typically face a range of threats typical for healthcare digital environments.
-These threats often relate to the sensitive nature of healthcare data and the operational context of healthcare delivery.
+Users of OpenEMR, an open-source electronic medical records (EMR) and medical practice management system, typically face a range of threats common for healthcare digital environments.
+These threats are often more prevalent due to the sensitive nature of healthcare data and the associated operations for healthcare.
 Here are some of the key threats:

 **Data Security & Privacy Threats:** From malware and ransomware attacks to insider threats and data loss due to breaches and disasters.